 Schell says even donating to local nonprofits that are helping to support the community is another way to keep the money circulating through the system.
 Your spending is someone else’s income, so keeping the cycle going as long and as frequently as possible is key.

-Schell adds that the longer we make these transactions, the more it multiplies.
-“If you get $1,000-2,000 from the stimulus and you spend it all, everyone who got that income from your spending is spending from that money as well,” he says.
+Schell adds that the longer we make these chains of transactions, the more it multiplies.
+“If you get $600 or more from the stimulus and you spend it all, everyone who got that income from your spending is spending from that money as well,” he says.
 “And whoever they spent it with is going out and spending it, so we want to keep these transactions as frequent as possible.
-If that $1,000 was spent 100 times over the next two months, that's a really good sign for the economy.”

 For others, spending their paycheck may not be the right option for them, whether their incomes have been challenged or they prefer a more risk-averse route.
 During a time of uncertainty, you might feel stressed out about the bills or debt you need to pay.
 If that’s the case, how can you still help the economy if you’re not spending money?